designhawk/astro-micro-portfolio/src/content/projects/Airbound/index.md

 3. **Visual Storytelling:** Using a combination of infographics, animations, and video content proved highly effective in explaining Airbound's technology and mission.

-4. **Flexibility in Design Process:** Regular check-ins and iterations with the Airbound team allowed for agile adjustments, ensuring the final product aligned closely with their vision and goals.
+4. **Flexibility in Design Process:** Regular check-ins and iterations with the Airbound team allowed for agile adjustments, ensuring the final product aligned closely with their vision and goals.[^3]

+[^1]: The drone technology market is projected to reach $50 billion by 2028, making it crucial for startups like Airbound to establish a strong online presence to attract investors and talent.

+[^2]: The timeline animation was optimized for performance, ensuring smooth playback even on lower-end devices, with a fallback static image for browsers that don't support video.

+[^3]: We implemented a two-week sprint cycle, with stakeholder reviews at the end of each sprint, allowing for rapid iterations and course corrections throughout the project.